alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2025/2025-07-29-refuting-misconceptions-concerning-the-eternity-of-allah-words.md

 ---
+date: 2025-07-29
+group1: true
+hijri: Safar 4, 1447 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Refuting misconceptions concerning the eternity of Allah's Words"
-date: 2025-07-29
-hijri: "Safar 4, 1447 AH"
-source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 3239, Question 4"
+source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 3239, Question 4
-category: [quran]
+summary: The Qur’an is the Speech of Allah; it was not created.
+'Isa (peace be upon him) is a human being who was given birth to by Maryam bint 'Imran.
+Thus, the Qur’an is better.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Refuting misconceptions concerning the eternity of Allah's Words
 translation: false
-summary: "The Qur’an is the Speech of Allah; it was not created.
-'Isa (peace be upon him) is a human being who was given birth to by Maryam bint 'Imran.
-Thus, the Qur’an is better."
-group1: true
 ---

 ### Question